Reports

 Cost of Living

-Arts & Economic Prosperity 6, or AEP6, is an economic and social impact study of the nation’s nonprofit arts and culture industry.
+Arts & Economic Prosperity 6 (AEP6) is a detailed economic and social impact study of the nation’s nonprofit arts and culture industry.
 This report documents the economic and social contributions of arts and culture in all 50 states and Puerto Rico.
-To measure industry spending, local and statewide research partners representing the 373 study regions collected expenditure and attendance data from over 16,000 arts and culture organizations and the event-related spending information from nearly 225,000 of their attendees.
+Local and statewide research partners from 373 study regions collected expenditure and attendance data from over 16,000 arts and culture organizations, along with event-related spending information from nearly 225,000 attendees.
+This extensive data helps capture the broader impact of the arts on both local economies and communities.

 AEP6 (2023)